ebukathedev/ebukathedev/README.md

 Frontend web developer
 ----------------------

-I started learning to coding on March 2022 and I have been documenting my progress on twitter.
+I started learning to code on March 2022 and I have been documenting my progress on twitter.
 I've understood the fundamentals of JavaScript well enough and now I'm focusing on building cooler, more advanced projects.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [ebukathedev@gmail.com](mailto:ebukathedev@gmail.com )